express-in-code-game/excode-design/docs/design.md

 - the video should be dynamic, cut-to-convey-the-point
 - like with ugly websites that focus on visual complexity, butchering the meaning
 - videos should be like google.com, github or youtube - you get the value without unhealthy interface noise

+## recording video on laptop, cam and voice over on the phone

+- or get separate microphone/camera
+- or use noise cancelling to remove fan noise from laptop
+- if done via phone, audio needs to be improved and turned suitable for voice over